 Each E protein monomer is composed of 3 domains (I- III).
 Domain I is located in the central part of the protein.
-It is formed by 8 antiparallel beta sheets, contains the Nterminus of the protein, 2 disulphide bridges, and an Nglycosylation site.
-Mass spectrometric analysis was employed to examine the variations in N-glycosylation profiles of TBEV cultured in human neural and tick cells.
-The predominant asparagine-linked oligosaccharides identified on the surface of TBEV derived from human neuronal cells included high-mannose glycan with five mannose residues (Man5GlcNAc2), a complex biantennary galactosylated structure with core fucose (Gal2GlcNAc2Man3GlcNAc2Fuc), and a group of hybrid glycans with the composition Gal0- 1GlcNAc1Man3-5GlcNAc2Fuc0-1.
-In contrast, the Nglycosylation profile of TBEV grown in tick cells revealed paucimannose (Man3-4GlcNAc2Fuc0-1) and high-mannose structures containing five and six mannose residues (Man5- 6GlcNAc2) as the major glycans present on the viral envelope protein.
+It is formed by 8 antiparallel beta sheets, contains the Nterminus of the protein, 2 disulfide bridges, and an Nglycosylation site.
 The function of E protein glycosylation was investigated using recombinant TBEV with or without the E protein N-linked glycan.
 The results suggested that glycosylation of the TBEV E protein is critical for the intracellular secretory process in mammalian cells but cleavage of the N-linked glycan after secretion did not affect virion infectivity in these cells.
 On the other hand, E protein glycosylation seems to play no significant role in virus reproduction in ticks.

-Domain II is formed of 2 long loops that extend out of domain I and form a finger-like structure.
-Domain II contains a number of beta sheets and 3 disulphide bridges.
+Domain II is formed of 2 long loops that extend out of

+domain I and form a finger-like structure.
+Domain II contains a number of beta sheets and 3 disulfide bridges.
 Part of the domain responsible for the fusion of viral envelope with the membrane of the endosome is called the fusion peptide; this peptide mediates insertion of the E protein into the endosomal membrane resulting in fusion of viral envelope with the membrane of the endosome.
 The initiation of fusion is crucially dependent on the protonation of 1 of the conserved histidines (His323), which works as a pH sensor at the interface between domains I and III of E, leading to the dissolution of domain interactions and to the exposure of the fusion peptide.